Mobile: 0414 585 595

 “I’ve been through some terrible things in my life, some of which actually happened” ~ Mark Twain

-Inner critic and relentless negative self-talk makes social anxiety much worse
+Self-criticism makes social anxiety much worse

-The more you criticise yourself the more powerful the inner critic gets.
+Unfortunately, the more you criticise yourself the more powerful the inner critic gets.

 The more you compare yourself to others, the less you seem to measure up.